-Those are big wonderful questions tackled by cognitive science and philosophy.
-The main goal here though is to see systems and little things showing beautiful motion and empathic acting, thanks to properly designed circuitry and wiring.
-And if it's still far too complex, let's design systems and bodies that express “elementary” life sets, like standing, falling or hitting something.
+Those are big wonderful questions tackled by philosophy and cognitive science.
+The main goal here however is to see systems and little things showing beautiful motion and empathic acting, thanks to properly designed circuitry and wiring.
+And if it's still far too complex, let’s design systems and bodies that express “elementary” life sets, like standing, falling or hitting something.

 In one word, that is animation.
 But it would be interesting if it’s self-animation or autonomous motion or whatever “on its own”.